rgitrepo/kubernetes-beginner-to-pro/docs/day3/docker-containers.md

 - Write efficient Dockerfiles with minimal layers.
 - Use Alpine images as a base for production-grade Dockerfiles.
 - Use Distroless images where possible for enhanced security.
+- Use Scratch images for the smallest possible image size.
 - Avoid running containers with root privileges.

 ---